-From the External Devices window in Studio One Artist, you can configure your MIDI keyboard controller, sound modules, and control surfaces.
-This section will guide you through setting up your MIDI keyboard controller and sound modules.
+From the External Devices window in Studio One Artist, you can configure MIDI keyboard controllers, sound modules, and control surfaces.
+This section will guide you through setting up your MIDI keyboard controllers and sound modules.
 Please consult the Reference Manual located within Studio One for complete setup instructions for other MIDI devices.